discoverygarden/foxml/README.md

 ## Introduction

-A module to facilitate I7 to I8 migraiton.
+Provides migration plugins and utility scripts to facilitate I7 to I8 migration.

-## Requirements

-None.

-## Usage
+## Features

-This module provides:

 ### Migrate source plugin `foxml`

-This `foxml` plugin operates based on iterating over an "objectStore" implementation.
+Source `foxml` plugin that iterates over an "objectStore" implementation.

 ### Migrate process plugin `foxml.parse`

-Expected to be passed the path to the FOXML to parse.
+Given the path to the foxml, this plugin will parse the contents for migration.

+### Utility Scripts

+Scripts to analyse and export metadata from an FCREPO3 instance.
+Refer to the [README](https://github.com/discoverygarden/foxml/blob/main/scripts/README.md) for more details.

 ## Installation